Tan Chay Wa's tombstone trial: Unintended publicity

 The court case hearing of Chu Boon had one unintended consequence; it made Chay Wa much better known to the public than he may otherwise have been.
 As a result, the story was later taken up in London by The Sunday Times a few months after the trial, making the case internationally known and depicting the Singapore government in a hostile manner.
 Robust "don't interfere in our internal affairs" retorts soon emerged from government circles.

 Tombstone

 Chay Wa's grave is in Choa Chu Kang Cemetery's Buddhist sector, grave number 3222, Block 8.
-In 1985, it was reported that the inscription of the tombstone had been whited out with plaster by members of Tan's own family who wished to obscure any glorification of Chay Wa's "martyrdom" in the communist cause.
+In 1985, it was reported that the inscription of the tombstone had been whited out with plaster by members of Tan's own family who wished to avoid any glorification of Chay Wa's association with the communist cause.
 At that time, only a photograph of Chay Wa and some letterings showing his name and the years of his birth and death can be seen.